-This financial report is designed to provide a general overview of LES' financial status for 2013, 2012 and 2011.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Vice President and Chief Financial Officer at 1040 "O" Street, Lincoln, Nebraska 68508.
+This financial report is designed to provide a general overview of LES' financial status for 2015, 2014 and 2013.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Vice President and Chief Financial Officer at 1040 "O" Street, Lincoln, Nebraska 68508 or by email at finance@les.com.

-Lincoln Electric System Balance Sheets
+Balance Sheets